how to stay sober

 Read books about sobriety

 Reading “quit lit” books has helped me a ton with my addiction recovery.
 Especially in the early days of sobriety.
 Some of my favorites are “This Naked Mind,” “We Are the Luckiest,” and “Blackout: Remembering the Things I Drank to Forget.”
+If you have a drug or alcohol addiction, reading other people’s experiences could be your saving grace.

 Find sober friends